microsoft/ContosoTraders/docs/App-Deployment-Guide.md

 This includes some of the common problems you may during deployment and approach to resolve them.

-1. AI Terms and services
+1. AI Terms and services:

-	 **When creating Cognitive service please the allowed locations in your policy.
-If it resist you can include the location where you want to deploy cognitive service in the allowed policy or you can remove the policy.**
+	 **If you see an error stating that "Responsible AI terms are not accepted for this subscription", deploy an Azure Cognitive Service resource manually in your subscription temporarily and re-run the jobs.**

 3. Lack of permissions